What is a Method Statement?

 • Details of first aid and emergency procedures

 The above is a general guide.
-This section must be much more involved and detailed for more advanced and complex work.
-In these types of cases, many construction companies use the services of professional health and safety advisors to compile the document.
+For high-risk work, this section must be more detailed.
+In such cases, many construction companies utilise the services of professional health and safety advisors to compile the document.

 Staying Safe on Construction Sites

-Our Construction Training Courses will teach you how to protect your team and increase the safety aspects of any construction project.
+Our Construction Training Courses will explain how to protect your team and help you ensure safety on your next project.

 About the author(s)